polinaSharabarina/juice-docs/docs/juice/other-juice-docs/terms-conditions.md

 ---
 # Terms & Conditions

-**By downloading, installing, and using the Juice Service, you agree that you have read and understand this agreement and agree to be bound by its terms:**
+**By downloading, installing, or using the Juice Service, you agree that you have read and understand this agreement and agree to be bound by its terms:**

 ***